wgroeneveld/brainbaking/content/post/2020/12/developing-on-apple-m1-silicon.md

 - Hopefully Opera someday soon.
 - [Sublime Text 3](https://www.sublimetext.com/3).
 Preview builds of Visual Studio code are already released.
 - [Evernote](https://discussion.evernote.com/forums/topic/131507-apple-silicon-m1-version-of-evernote-10/).
 It runs on Electron, a known-to-be CPU hungry JS shell.
 The Rosetta one works, but is a bit sluggish and uses a significant amount of battery.
+- Update jan.
+2021: The latest [GIMP](https://www.gimp.org/downloads/) 2.10 is finally released for OSX, but there are known Big Sur issues.
+I didn't run into a single one.

 [Spotify is a mess](https://www.reddit.com/r/spotify/comments/jyrsxw/when_will_spotify_support_the_new_m1_macbooks/), according to some, while others claim that Rosetta is "good enough".
 I'd like to run as much stuff as possible native, I guess we'll have to wait.
 For now, "it just works", but as Evernote, is far from optimized.